KSEG (FM): Beautiful music: 1971-1975

-KROI, KROY-FM, KSAC and KROY again
+Rock: 1975-1984

 In 1975, Atlantic States Industries, owners of popular Top 40 station KROY 1240 AM, acquired KEZS.
 To echo its new sister station, the call letters were changed to KROI.
 KROY-KROI was acquired in 1978 by Jonsson Broadcasting Corporation, with the two stations fetching $1.65 million and $1.1 million, respectively.
 While separately programmed from the AM station as an album-oriented rock station, KROI became KROY-FM on April 23, 1979.
 Management believed the separate KROI designation confused advertisers used to the more familiar KROY call letters.

 The rapid rise of KZAP after its 1978 sale to Western Cities Broadcasting gave KROY-FM a powerful rock competitor.

+Adult contemporary: 1984-1985

 In 1984, KROY-FM became adult contemporary outlet KSAC, doing what a number of Sacramento radio stations had attempted to do but fail—secure the call letters that had belonged to the radio station of Kansas State University since the early days of radio.
 That station had been KSAC, since the university was known as Kansas State Agricultural College when it was founded.
 1984 was its 60th anniversary, and the station's longtime desire to obtain call letters containing KSU, plus a $25,000 offer from the Sacramento station and FCC deregulation, helped secure the change.

 Dick Tracy, radio columnist for the Sacramento Bee, questioned Jonsson's management of its Sacramento stations, noting that "long-range ineptitude" had caused listenership to its local stations to decline considerably.
 Jonsson moved its stations to new quarters in the American River Commons office park.

+Hot adult contemporary: 1985-1990

 In 1985, Jonsson sold its two Sacramento radio stations to Commonwealth Broadcasting for $12 million.
 Commonwealth relaunched 96.9 FM as hot adult contemporary/contemporary hit radio KROY-FM (branded as "97 KROY"), restoring the call letters that Jonsson had moved to a station in Reno, and moved KSAC to 1240 AM.
 Ratings surged from a 2.2 to a 5.9 in 1987, coming close to beating KSFM (102.5 FM), which had led the market overall prior to the creation of 97 KROY.

 In 1988, Great American Broadcasting acquired KROY for $11.8 million.